Fill your College Details

 Coding interviews have changed from simple puzzles to real-world problems.
 Infosys now tests how candidates solve tasks like optimizing data or building secure systems.
 This shift means students need practice with actual questions to succeed.

-Easy level questions are generally aimed at checking your elementary programming knowledge along with your grasp of the basic concepts.
+Easy-level coding questions asked in Infosys online test are generally aimed at checking your elementary programming knowledge, along with your grasp of the basic concepts.
 Such problems can be about using simple data structures like arrays, strings, and linked lists.
 The main point is to measure your skill in writing efficient and readable code for the given algorithms.

 At this stage, candidates are expected to demonstrate proficiency in: